CarlSargunar/Umbraco-Docker/Article_1.md

 In a user-defined bridge network you can communicate using the network name, but only containers which are explicitly added to the network can communicate with each other using the container name.

 First we will create the container.
+If the website is still running, stop it first by running Ctrl + C

     docker network create -d bridge umbNet

 We’re then going to connect our database container to that network.
 Note our container name (umbdata) is how we add it.